affrae/ghas-report-downloader/README.md

 ## To run

 - Download and unpack the latest version from the [releases page](https://github.com/affrae/ghas-report-downloader/releases).
-- Hop into the unpacked directory and issue teh following
+- Hop into the unpacked directory and issue the following:

 ``` zsh
 bundle install